prabhakar-sivanesan/Custom-keypoint-detection/README.md

 2. Keypoint IDs start from 0, unlike item IDs that start from 1
 3. Keypoint IDs represent the position of each keypoint in the vector we'll write in the TFRecord file, so here I am implicitly defining the fact that the first 7 keypoints in the vector will be related to category_1 and the last 4 to category_2.
 Only one of the two groups will be defined for each sample, the other will contain zeroes (and it won't be used during training).

 It is not mandatory for all the classes to have a keypoint data annotated with it.
 There can be other classes too without any keypoint annotaion.
 Model will only train to detect bounding boxes for those objects.
+For reference, I have added the label map for our dataset at ```dataset/label_map.pbtxt```.

 ## Model preparation